speechly/speechly/WIX.md

 1. Use Add > Embed > Custom Embeds > Custom Element
 2. Select the new element
 3. Set its ID to "#pushtotalk" in the lower panel
+4. Resize the component to 96 x 96px to match the default size of "6rem".
-4. Right click it and "Pin settings" it to lower edge
+5. Right click it and "Pin settings" it to lower edge
-5. Select "Choose Source", check "Server URL" and enter the following in box:
+6. Select "Choose Source", check "Server URL" and enter the following in box:

 Server URL:
 ```